 Fonio, one of Africa’s oldest grains, is typically cultivated in the West African region.
 It is a variation of millet yet has a nutty flavour and a texture at the intersect of couscous and quinoa.
 It is used in porridge, stews, salads and in ground form as flour for various recipes.

 Sorghum is a grain found in various varieties including white, yellow, red, black and brown.
-It can be cooked and eaten like quinoa or white rice, milled into flour for baking or popped like popcorn.
+It can be cooked and eaten like quinoa or white rice, milled into a flour for baking or popped like popcorn.
 It has been harvested on the continent for centuries and is used in traditional cooking as well as to make beer and syrups.

-1 cup of this gluten-free grain contains 228 calories, 56g of carbs, 2g of fat and 7g of protein.
+1 cup of this gluten-free grain contains 228 calories, 56g of carbs, 2g of fat, 7g of protein.
 It also contains Vitamins B1, B2, B5, B6, copper, iron, manganese, potassium and zinc which altogether contain properties that aid digestion, promote strong teeth and bones, reduce inflammation, make red blood cells, help your immune system, help your metabolism, promote cardiovascular health, reduce cholesterol among many other benefits.

 Amaranth is a highly nutritious ancient grain that has been harvested on the continent for thousands of years.
-You may be familiar with it in the traditional Ethiopian dish, Injera, but it can also be cooked and eaten in salads, like rice or ground into flour for further recipe experimenting.
+You may be familiar with it in the traditional Ethiopian dish, injera, but it can also be cooked and eaten in salads, like rice or ground into flour for further recipe experimenting.

 1 cup of this gluten-free grain contains 251 calories, 9.3g of protein, 46g of carbs, 5.2g of fat.
-It also contains vitamins and minerals such as manganese, iron, copper magnesium, selenium and phosphorus which altogether protect against diseases, such as cancer, reduces inflammation, lowers cholesterol and many more benefits.
+It also contains vitamins and minerals such as manganese, iron, copper magnesium, selenium and phosphorus which altogether protect against disease, such as cancer, reduces inflammation, lowers cholesterol and many more benefits.